Betta gladiator

 Betta gladiator is a species of gourami endemic to Sabah, Malaysia.
 It is an inhabitant of the acidic waters of heath forest.
 It is known as a particularly territorial and aggressive species, especially in captivity.
-This species grows to a length of 5.6 cm SL.
+This species grows to a length of 5.6 cm SL and are facultative air-breathers.

 Aquarium Keeping

 Temperament

 From reports, Betta gladiator is a very aggressive species.
 Males apparently fight incessantly when housed together and may even kill each other in confined spaces.
 They're best maintained in pairs, which should be housed in a 55-gallon tank, though it may be necessary to maintain a group temporarily in order for the fish to be able to choose their own partners.
 Pairs should be given many hiding places.
 These aggressive fish are not recommended for the standard set-up; their requirements and disposition mean they're best kept alone or with very peaceful species, since much bigger or more vigorous fishes are likely to intimidate and outcompete it.
 Some small cyprinids and loaches that inhabit similar environments in nature are compatible.